luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 - Password: the Web UI username, `adminadmin` by default (you should've changed it if you have the service exposed).
 - Category: `movies`.
 Not sure if this can be set on a per indexer basis, but for now I'm using it like this.
 If I need another category I think I'll have to "add another download client" (which would be the same just with different category).

 Everything else can be left as default, but maybe change *Completed Download Handling* if you'd like.
-Same goes for the general *Failed Download Handling* download clients' coption.
+Same goes for the general *Failed Download Handling* download clients' option.

 #### Indexers

 Also easy to set up, also just click on the giant "+" button and click on the *custom* Torznab option (you can also use the *preset -> Jackett* Torznab option).
 Then configure:

 - Name: can be anything, just an identifier.
 I like to do "Jackett - indexer_name".
 - URL: `http://localhost:9117/api/v2.0/indexers/YOURINDEXER/results/torznab/`, where `YOURINDEXER` is what Jackett exposes.
-Can be looked at if you hover on the indexer's "Copy Torznab Feed" button on the Jackett Web UI, examples are `yts` and `tpb`.
+Can be looked at if you hover on the indexer's "Copy Torznab Feed" button on the Jackett Web UI, examples are `yts` and `thepiratebay`.
 Again, for some reason I can't directly use the reverse proxied Jackett.
 - API Path: `/api`, leave as is.
 - API Key: this can be found at the top right corner in Jackett's Web UI.
 Copy/paste it.
 - Categories: which categories to use when searching, these are generic categories until you test/add the indexer.
 After you add the indexer you can come back and select your prefered categories (like just toggling the movies categories).
-- Tags: I like to add a tag for teh "indexer_name" like `yts` or `tpb`.
+- Tags: I like to add a tag for the "indexer_name" like `yts` or `tpb`.
 This is useful so I can control which indexers to use when adding new movies.

 Everything else on default. *Download Client* can also be set, which can be useful to keep different categories per indexer or something similar. *Seed Ratio* and *Seed Time* can also be set and are used to manage when to stop the torrent, this can also be set globally on the qBitTorrent Web UI, this is a personal setting.